How to Write a Strong Methodology Section in AI Research

 If a reviewer can reasonably replicate your study based on your description, the methodology is likely well prepared.

-Careful development of this section substantially strengthens the overall quality of the manuscript.
+Careful development of this section substantially strengthens the overall quality and credibility of the manuscript.

 Related Resources